grain-lang/grain/stdlib/runtime/vector.md

 push: (vector: Vector<a>, value: a) => Void
 ```

-Appends a value to the end of the Vec, resizing if necessary.
+Appends a value to the end of the Vector, resizing if necessary.

 Parameters: